menotti/playground-41d1904q/markdowns/usage.md

 Additionally, there aren't random number generators for vectors as intrinsics, but it's simple to recreate a good pseudorandom generator from a linear version.
 Just be sure about the bits used on the pseudorandom number generator, 32 or 64bit RNG are preferred to fill vectors.

-4. On power of two divisions, using the bit shift operation.
-Division of integer 2 is the same that a right shift.
-This can only be done if all the vector is divided by the same power of two number.
-Watch out with the right shift on signed numbers!
-Use sign aware bit shifts.

 ## Performance penalties

 **Data Alignment**

-Some older CPU architectures can't use vectorization unless data is memory aligned to the vector size.
-Some other CPU's can use unaligned data with some performance penalties, most recent doesn't have any penalty, so the perfomance may depend on the CPU.
+Older CPU architectures can't use vectorization unless data is memory aligned to the vector size.
+Some other CPU's can use unaligned data with some performance penalties.
+In recent processors the penalty seems to be negligible [Data alignment for speed: myth or reality?](http://lemire.me/blog/2012/05/31/data-alignment-for-speed-myth-or-reality/).
+But just to be safe it could be a good idea to align data if that doesn't add excessive overhead.

 In GCC data alignment can be done with these variable attributes:
  `__attribute__((aligned(16)))`